-To verify that your GPU is CUDA-capable, open the Control Panel (Start > Control Panel) and double click on System.
-In the System Properties window that opens, click the Hardware tab, then Device Manager.
-Expand the Display adapters entry.
-There you will find the vendor name and model of your graphics card.
-If it is an NVIDIA card that is listed in http://developer.nvidia.com/cuda-gpus, your GPU is CUDA-capable.
+You can verify that you have a CUDA-capable GPU through the Display Adapters section in the Windows Device Manager.
+Here you will find the vendor name and model of your graphics card(s).
+If you have an NVIDIA card that is listed in http://developer.nvidia.com/cuda-gpus, that GPU is CUDA-capable.
 The Release Notes for the CUDA Toolkit also contain a list of supported products.